doki-theme/doki-theme-jetbrains/README.md

 This allows you to control the decoration of your IDE.

-You can be a conservative weeb or a obvious otaku.
+You can be a conservative weeb or an obvious otaku.
 Customize to your heart's content!

 #### Sticker